shageenthsandrakumar/Project-Euler/problem_013/README.md

 - **Step 3: Extract First 10 Digits**
   - Convert sum to string and slice: `str(sum(...))[:10]`.
+  - The entire operation is a single chained expression.

 - **Step 4: Why This Works (Mathematical Justification)**
   - Each number $n_i$ can be written as: $n_i = a_i \times 10^{39} + r_i$